Firearms (Amendment) Bill [HL]

 Overview

-This bill proposes a minor amendment to the Firearms Act 1968, granting British Transport Police officers the same powers as other specified agencies to seize firearms.
-This change clarifies existing legislation and ensures consistent enforcement across different police forces.
+This bill is a minor amendment to the Firearms Act 1968.
+Its primary purpose is to grant British Transport Police officers the same powers as other specified law enforcement agencies regarding firearms licensing and control.

 Description

-The bill amends Section 54(3)(c) of the Firearms Act 1968.
-This section deals with the power of certain agencies to seize firearms.
-The amendment adds British Transport Police officers to the list of agencies with this power.
-This means they will have the same authority to seize firearms as other specified agencies, such as local police forces and other law enforcement bodies.
+This bill amends Section 54(3)(c) of the Firearms Act 1968.
+The amendment adds British Transport Police officers to the list of individuals authorized to issue and administer firearm certificates.
+This means they will gain the same authority to handle firearms licensing matters as other listed agencies.

 Government Spending